dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-alter-the-typography-of-text.md

 The following example shows how to set the <xref:System.Windows.Documents.TextElement.Typography%2A> attribute, using <xref:System.Windows.Documents.Paragraph> as the example element.

-## Example 1: To show how altered and default typographic properties of text render on screen
+## Example to show how altered and default typographic properties of text render on screen

  [!code-xaml[TextElementSnippets#_TextElement_TypogXAML](~/samples/snippets/csharp/VS_Snippets_Wpf/TextElementSnippets/CSharp/Window1.xaml#_textelement_typogxaml)]